-Hi, I’m Steve – Senior Creative Director, Interactive at BPG in Los Angeles.
+Hi, I’m Steve – Managing Creative Director, Digital & 360 at BPG in Los Angeles.
 I’ve had a wild ride through the entertainment business as you can see from my WikiPedia page.
 My specialties are digital campaign strategies, creative marketing concepts, design and emerging technologies.

 All told, I’d rather be on my bike.
 I live car free in Los Angeles and channel my love of bicycle culture into Sweet Ride USA, my web series about riding bikes and searching for the city’s best desserts while burning off all the calories in the process.
 Check out an episode here.